risk-of-thunder/R2Wiki/docs/Mod-Creation/Getting-Started/First-Mod.md

 ### R2API

-The boilerplate mod uses some _R2API_ modules as dependencies, it provides helper methods to quickly integrate custom additions into the game.
+The example plugin mod uses some _R2API_ modules as dependencies, it provides helper methods to quickly integrate custom additions into the game.

 - **r2modman**: